 The US only took in 1,500 Syrian refugees last year, but President Obama has asked his administration to increase that number to at least 10,000 in the coming year.
 Sadly, the administration’s response to immigration is getting heat from a variety of groups in the U.S., including church groups and Christian organizations.

-Personally, I’m grateful that the U.S. is stepping up to the plate and helping Syrian migrants trying to escape war.
-It seems that the U.S. would be a logical home for desperate people trying to escape war.
-After all, the well-known poem engraved on the Statue of Liberty reminds our collective American conscience that we’re a country of immigrants:
+I’m grateful the U.S. is stepping up to the plate and helping Syrian migrants trying to escape war.
+It seems the U.S. would be a logical home for desperate people trying to escape war.
+After all, the words engraved on the Statue of Liberty remind us that we’re a country of immigrants:

 Give me your tired, your poor